HackBugs/DevOps_Ultimate_Pipeline_installation_Steps/README.md

-# ✍️ After Reboot Virtul Machine or reboot your system use these cmd to run service again
+# ✍️ After Reboot Virtul Machine or Reboot Your System use these CMD to run Service Again.
 ________________________________________________________________________________________________________________________________

 ## Start Services of these DevOps tools